Note: This page links to Hall of Fame outfielder Sam Thompson. For the former Negro League pitcher of the same name, click here.

 "On a frequency (per at-bat) basis, Sam Thompson led all nineteenth-century hitters in home runs. . .
 After 1893, when the pitching distance was increased . . .
 (Thompson} capitalized on the new pitching distance more than any other batter . . ." - from the book The King of Swat

 Hall of Famer Sam Thompson is perhaps best known as one of the trio of outfielders on the 1894 Philadelphia Phillies who all hit .400.
 The others were Ed Delahanty and Billy Hamilton.
 Thompson was by far the oldest, having started his major league career with the 1885 Detroit Wolverines.
 The Wolverines in 1887 won the pennant and the post-season play, featuring "The Big Four" (Dan Brouthers, Jack Rowe, Hardy Richardson, and Deacon White), along with Thompson, who had the highest batting average in the league.
+He also ran away with the RBI lead in the league - he had 166 RBI, with the next closest total being 104.

 Thompson stopped playing as a regular after 1896, appearing only sparingly in 1897 and 1898.
 However, he came back at age 46 for 8 games with the 1906 Detroit Tigers, a team which also featured the 19-year-old Ty Cobb and the 26-year-old Sam Crawford.